Foulden Common

-Foulden Common is a 139 ha biological Site of Special Scientific Interest east of Downham Market in Norfolk.
+Foulden Common is a 139 ha biological Site of Special Scientific Interest east of Downham Market in Norfolk, England.
 It is a Nature Conservation Review site, Grade 2, and part of the Norfolk Valley Fens Special Area of Conservation.

 This common has a mosaic of habitats, such as acidic and calcareous grassland, birch woodland, rich fen and open water.
 Flora in the fen grassland include purple moor-grass, black bog rush, purple small-reed and blunt-flowered rush.

 There is limited public access to the common.